Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Conclusion

 \emph{Acknowledgments $-$} We thank Marco Ballarin, Timo Felser, and Marco Trenti for their work on the underlying numerical library \emph{Quantum TEA}; our partners from the QRydDemo project Hans Peter B{\"u}chler, Florian Meinert, Tilman Pfau, and J{\"u}rgen Stuhler for useful discussions; Marcello Dalmonte, Nora Reini{\'c}, and Ilaria Siloi for feedback.
 This project has received funding from the German Federal Ministry of Education and Research (BMBF) under the funding program quantum technologies $-$ from basic research to market $-$ with the grant QRydDemo.
-We acknowledge support from the Italian PRIN 2017, the EU project EURyQA and TEXTAROSSA, the EU-QuantERA projects QuantHEP and T-NISQ, and the WCRI-Quantum Computing and Simulation Center of Padova University.
+We acknowledge support from the Italian Ministry of University and Research (MUR) via PRIN2022-TANQU and the Departments of Excellence grant 2023-2027 Quantum Frontiers; we acknowledge support from the European Union via H2020 projects Pasquans2, EURyQA and TEXTAROSSA, the EU-QuantERA projects QuantHEP and T-NISQ, the WCRI-Quantum Computing and Simulation Center of Padova University, and the Italian National Centre on HPC, Big Data and Quantum Computing.
+This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452; the participation of D. J. at the Aspen Center for Physics was supported by the Simons Foundation.
 The authors acknowledge support by the state of Baden-W{\"u}rttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).